Category

 Spring Into Action

 When your company is staring down an emergency, it’s past time for planning.
 Once you identify a disaster, you need to be able to take action—quickly, confidently, and comprehensively—to keep everyone safe.
 The procedures you have developed will give everyone at the company a clear understanding of what to do in a chaotic situation.
-Your emergency action plan will be that guiding light to lead everyone to safety when disaster strikes.
+Your emergency action plan will be the guiding light that leads everyone to safety when disaster strikes.
 Even if you’re feeling overwhelmed by the idea of getting started, our template serves as a step-by-step guide to bring you closer to preparedness.

 Emergency Response Plan Template